RobinJHearn/react-theme/README.md

 The background box in the main display area has its colour set via the components sx property string.

 One of the panels contains a drop down selection to pick the theme to use.
 Console logging is used to display what theme is selected and also when the createTheme method is called.
-This demonstrates that the theme is only created once and uses the CSS variables to set the colours, causing them to chnage as the theme changes.
+This demonstrates that the theme is only created once and uses the CSS variables to set the colours, causing them to change as the theme changes.